The art and science of Japan's cherry blossom forecast

 Cherry blossoms symbolise the fragility of life in Japanese culture as full blooms last only about a week before the petals start falling off trees.

 And in that period and the preceding weeks, shops will pack their shelves with sakura-themed merchandise.
-Pink and white blossoms seem to decorate everything from beer cans to sakura-flavoured chips to flower-themed candy.
+Pink and white blossoms seem to decorate everything from beer cans to sakura-flavoured chips and flower-themed candy.

 The season is traditionally celebrated with hanami, or viewing parties, in cherry blossom hot spots, with picnics organised beneath the trees.